716 “me gusta”

 We eat organic, local food at most times – there are great weekly streetmarkets close by that we can take you too.

-Apart from restoring the buildings we are developing various activities on site – a beer brewery, hiking with lamas, organic garden and fruit orchard, beekeeping..
+Apart from restoring the buildings we have various activities on site – tending to the animals (goats, lamas, pigs, horses), organic garden and fruit orchard, beekeeping..

 I would like to highlight that I ask for self-motivated and autonomous helpers only - I am looking for people who are happy to work in a small group but also alone, as required.